Yesterday my boss came in to talk to me about one of my students.

 While I have an oddly strong affection for other difficult students, I often struggle with liking this kid.
 (Perhaps that was in fact what he had been sensing.)
 He can be extremely disrespectful, and all those disrespectful moments flashed through my mind after my boss left, putting a sour taste in my mouth.

 But then something strange happened.

 After lifting up a quick prayer for God to help my heart change, I started remembering how often this kid has cried in front of me.
-More than most of the other kids, and much more than you would expect of a supposed bully.
+More than most of the other kids.
+Much more than you would expect of a supposed bully.
 I remembered something key I had forgotten about this kid: he is actually quite sensitive.

 I began to see through his disrespectful attitude, to see it was a shield to prevent him from getting hurt.
 He was rejecting me before I could reject him.

-I was taken completely aback by the amount of love and affection that filled my heart as soon as he came into the classroom.
+As soon as he came into the classroom, I was taken completely aback by the amount of love and affection that filled my heart.

 These are the kind of lessons I love learning as a teacher: How to love, how to overcome barriers, the power of perception, and the hope that people can change, even me.